s3nh/py-cryptor/README.md

 #### img-cryptor

 did you ever have to encrypt your data cause it is so sensitive that you cannot store it on hdd to read in normal batch processing?
 No?
-But I do, sadly.
+But I do, sadly (documents, scans, etc. which were used to feed deep learning model).

 key, initialize vector creation, AES256, store images with ```.enc``` extension.In progress.